adriannovegil/inoreader-linux/README.md

-# Todoist Linux
+# Inoreader Linux

 ## What is it ?

-Todoist Linux is an unofficial desktop application of Todoist.
+Inoreader Linux is an unofficial desktop application of Inoreader.
-It provides Linux users access to the Todoist without using a web browser.
+It provides Linux users access to the Inoreader without using a web browser.
-It offers every features of the web version of Todoist including notifications.
+It offers every features of the web version of Inoreader including notifications.
 It use nwjs to embed the web version in a window container and some scripts to improve the user experience (Ex: Loader).

-## Download

-Todoist is already available for download on http://todoistlinux.hakimouake.com.

 ## Run it yourself